kailash-manasarovar/statement/docs/timeline/2025/november.md

 ## Staying next to the American Embassy in Bangkok

-- I stay for about 10 days in a lovely hotel right beside the embassy.
+- I stay for about 10 days in a lovely hotel right beside the embassy booked online, of course.
-- I feel a little safer, a little bit looked-after shall we say, it's somewhat comforting after trudging many circles of endless hell.
+- I feel a little safer, a little bit looked-after shall we say.
+- It's somewhat comforting after trudging many circles of seemingly endless hell.
-- I'm not aware I'm a intuitive-detective at this point, solving crimes that no-one else can.
+- I'm not aware I'm a intuitive-super-detective at this point, solving crimes against humanity that no-one else can.
 - I will say that... if you don't tell the intuitive what they're doing and why, the intuitive may have a tendency to go off and work for others they feel more at home with.
 - Particularly when the Sarg. is JC himself.
 - Should I say this?
 Not sure... but anyway.. there it is, I said it.
-- On the room service menu there seems to be pages and pages of Caesar salad on offer.
+- On the room service menu there seems to be only pages and pages of Caesar salad on offer.
 - And I only just got it today.
 - V funny guys.
 - <3